-Benchtop autoclaves are used by millions of different offices across the world for sterilization.
-In general, they can be broken into two main categories: manual and automatic.
+Benchtop autoclaves are used by millions of different offices across the world for steam sterilization.
+In function, they are broken into two main categories: manual and automatic.
+Read on to learn the difference.

-Many times, companies like Tuttnauer or Midmark will have one series of sterilizer that is in the automatic variety and one that is a manual model.
-This post is going to cover the differences between automatic and manual autoclaves to help you in the buying process.
+Keep in mind that companies like Tuttnauer or Midmark will have one type of sterilizer that is in the automatic variety and one that is a manual model.
+I hope this article helps you in the buying process!

 Different Ways the Autoclaves are Run

 On the other hand, manual autoclaves are controlled using dials on the front.
 They are NOT computer automated.
 It is up to the user to turn the correct dials for cycle, time, temperature, etc. Certainly, different steam sterilizers from different companies are run in different ways.
-It is always vital to read through your specific user manual.
+It’s always vital to read through your specific user manual to be certain that you are killing all the mirobes to fight infection and disease.

 The computer automation in automatic autoclaves comes with a higher price tag usually.
 Mainly, it’s from the more complex and expensive electronic parts.